MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-https.md

         1. Close and save the file.

-        1. Launch the administrator's utility and [restart the web node](configure-admin-cli-stop-start.md).
+        1. Launch the administration tool/CLI and [restart the web node](configure-admin-cli-stop-start.md).

-   1. Verify the configuration by running [diagnostic test](configure-run-diagnostics.md) in the administration utility on the web node.
+   1. Verify the configuration by running [diagnostic test](configure-run-diagnostics.md) in the administration tool/CLI on the web node.

    1. Repeat on each web node.
 <br>